Dark Energy Survey Year 3 results: $w$CDM cosmology from simulation-based inference with persistent homology on the sphere: Cosmological results

 \subsection{Persistent homology DES Y3 data results}

-Figure~\ref{fig:desy3_cosmological_results_H0_H1} shows the cosmological constraints from each homology group separately and combined on DES Y3 data.
-When combined, the Betti numbers ($\beta_0$+$\beta_1$, dashed magenta) provide tighter constraints than either homology group alone, with a Figure of Merit (FoM\footnote{We define $\text{FoM} = \frac{1}{\sqrt{\det(\mathbf{C}_{p_1, p_2, \ldots, p_n})}}$, where $\mathbf{C}_{p_1, p_2, \ldots, p_n}$ represents the covariance matrix of parameters $p_1, p_2, \ldots, p_n$.}) in the $\Omega_m-S_8$ plane of 876 compared to 733 for $\beta_0$ and 676 for $\beta_1$.
+Figure~\ref{fig:desy3_cosmological_results_H0_H1} shows the cosmological constraints from each homology group analyzed separately and then combined on DES Y3 data.
+Clusters ($\beta_0$) provide slightly tighter constraints than voids ($\beta_1$), with Figures of Merit (FoM\footnote{We define $\text{FoM} = \frac{1}{\sqrt{\det(\mathbf{C}_{p_1, p_2, \ldots, p_n})}}$, where $\mathbf{C}_{p_1, p_2, \ldots, p_n}$ represents the covariance matrix of parameters $p_1, p_2, \ldots, p_n$.}) in the $\Omega_m-S_8$ plane of 733 and 676, respectively.
+This ordering aligns with the literature, where clusters (overdensities, peaks) typically outperform voids (underdensities, local minima) in cosmological constraints.
+However, the performance gap is notably smaller than expected from previous studies.
+The mean of our \texttt{CosmoGrid} simulations show a more pronounced difference (FoM of 836 for clusters versus 718 for voids), and this gap widens substantially in the full four-dimensional parameter space, where the FoM decreases from approximately 14,600 for clusters to 10,200 for voids.

+However, the relatively similar constraining power of clusters and voids in the $\Omega_m-S_8$ plane from persistent homology represents a novel finding.
+This reduced asymmetry, compared to traditional peak/void statistics, may reflect fundamental differences in how persistent homology extracts cosmological information.
+Unlike conventional methods that count features at fixed thresholds, persistent homology tracks how topological structures evolve across multiple threshold levels, potentially extracting more balanced information from both density peaks and voids.
+Additionally, the specific noise characteristics and systematic effects present in the DES Y3 dataset may contribute to this result.

+When combined, the Betti numbers ($\beta_0$+$\beta_1$, dashed magenta) provide tighter constraints than either homology group alone, with a FoM in the $\Omega_m-S_8$ plane of 876.
 The persistent Betti numbers result (dotted black) is consistent to the standard Betti numbers one, with slightly higher constraining power (FoM = 907).

 Our fiducial results, presented in Figure~\ref{fig:desy3_cosmological_results}, combine Betti numbers (or persistent Betti numbers) with second moments.
 For the DES Y3 data realization, we find that adding Betti numbers to the second moments increases the FoM in the $\Omega_\mathrm{m}-S_8$ plane by approximately 30\% (from 1204 to 1542).